TheMostafax/TheMostafax/README.md

 <h4 align="justify" style="font-family: times new roman" align="left">I am a Software Engineer Student (3rd Year) at October University for Modern Science and Arts (MSA), under the supervision of Greenwich University's School of Computing Science, I am passionate about (Web development using ReactJs/NextJs) and (Mobile App Development using Flutter), I also have the skills to build a software system for clients.
 Learning new things is always excites me, and I am constantly seeking new challenges to expand my knowledge and skills.</h4>

-- 🔭 I’m currently working on [OZONE3 WebApp using MERN](https://github.com/TheMostafax/Ozone3-WebApp-MERN.git)
+- 🔭 I’m currently working on [Ozone3-WebApp-ReactJs ](https://github.com/TheMostafax/My-Kingdom-Academy.git)

 - 🌱 I’m currently learning **BlockChain**